 - The settlement gives you certainty and closure.

-Mediation is a voluntary method of alternative dispute resolution that leads to a negotiated settlement agreement.
-The process is orchestrated by a neutral third party, usually an individual mediator, experienced in the relevant sector.
-The parties retain control of the decision on whether or not to settle and on what terms.
+Mediation helps if one party won’t concede.
+These days the IPEC regards mediation as a pre-requisite to initiating proceedings.
+If you refuse to mediate, you risk adverse cost judgements at trial.
+Mediation is a voluntary method of alternative dispute resolution that often leads to a settlement agreement.
+However, you retain control of the decision on whether or not to settle and on what terms.

 - Facilitates contact and discussion between the parties;

 - Provides a forum in which the parties can gain a better understanding of each other’s positions and work together to explore options for resolution;